The-Marcy-Lab-School/discussion-questions/unit-2/what-is-javascript.md

-# Discussion Question - Flexbox
+# Discussion Question - JavaScript

 ## Directions
 - In an in-person class, have a group member hook up their laptop to a larger monitor.
 In a remote class, have a group member share their screen.